-When you are experiencing a great deal of stress, your body tries to help you out by increasing blood sugar (glucose) levels for that extra boost produced by your liver.
-But under extended periods, your body may not tolerate the excess glucose putting you at risk of developing type 2 diabetes.
+When you are experiencing a great deal of stress, your body tries to help you out by increasing blood sugar (glucose) levels for that extra boost.
+But with extended periods of stress, your body may not tolerate the excess glucose, putting you at risk of developing type 2 diabetes.

 All of this can also cause rapid breathing and increased heart rate, making you more likely to experience acid reflux due to increased stomach acid, potentially increasing your risk of developing an ulcer.
-As chronic stress affects the digestive system, it can also result in diarrhea or constipation, perhaps nausea and vomiting.
+Chronic stress affects the digestive system, and can also result in diarrhea or constipation, perhaps nausea and vomiting.

 4. Muscular System